What is bullous pemphigoid?

 - Bullous pemphigoid occurs equally in males and females.

-- There are HLA associations indicating genetic predisposition to the disease.
+- There is an association with human leukocyte antigen (HLA) indicating a genetic predisposition to the disease.

-- It is more prevalent in elderly patients with neurological disease, particularly stroke, dementia and Parkinson disease.
+- It is more prevalent in older patients with neurological disease, particularly stroke, dementia and Parkinson disease.

-- The risk of developing bullous pemphigoid is greater in people with the skin disease, psoriasis, and it can be precipitated by treatment of psoriasis with phototherapy.
+- The risk of developing bullous pemphigoid is greater in people with psoriasis, and it can be precipitated by treatment of psoriasis with phototherapy.

 - There may be an association with internal malignancy in some patients.